Dog Eating Grass and Being Sick. A Helpful Guide.

 Scientifically, it has not been proven whether dog eating grass is associated with being sick.
 Even though there are claims that gastrointestinal upset may prompt a dog to engage in grass eating.
 However, there is no proof that a dog has the capability of treating himself.

 This means that no matter how bad your dog feels, it is unlikely for him to self-medicate.
 How true are these claims?
 Look at the case where your dog licks his paws to itch.
-Isn’t he trying to sooth it and thus has the capability to try and make it better?
+Isn’t he trying to soothe it and thus has the capability to try and make it better?
 Therefore, we can conclude that your dog may be feeling ill before eating grass.
 However, we cannot say for sure that his ultimate goal is to try and vomit.

 There are a limited number of studies that try to argue that dogs eat grass because they are sick.
 One study found out that only 10% of the dogs appeared sick prior to grass eating.
 25% of the same number got sick/vomited after eating grass.
 This makes the above-discussed claim inconclusive.